mui/material-ui/docs/src/pages/customization/globals/globals.md

 The list of each component's classes is documented under the **CSS** section of each component's API page.

-To override lab components styles with TypeScript, check [this documentation](/components/about-the-lab/#typescript).
+To override a lab component's styles with TypeScript, check [this documentation](/components/about-the-lab/#typescript).

 ## Adding new component variants